30 victories for workers' rights won by organized labor over the years

 The gratitude is owed mostly to the unions those nameless and disposable workers organized, which they did under the threat of being fired, harassed, evicted from company homes, beaten, jailed, and, in many cases, killed.
 In 1886, for example, over 200,000 railroad workers went on strike to protest an unjust firing.
 In 1894, over 250,000 workers walked out of the Pullman Palace Car Company factories to protest 12-hour workdays and wage cuts.

 Over the decades, there have been far more losses than victories, but the victories the labor movement did achieve made earning a living in the United States a much more equitable, fair, safe, and profitable proposition.
 These wins show what is possible for the modern labor movement.
-Here are 30 hard-fought victories that America's working class won in our names.
+Keep reading to explore 30 hard-fought victories that America's working class won in our names.

 You may also like: The most unionized states